With the Timeline panel active, right click the track and select Add Track from the drop-down list. The Add Tracks dialog box opens.

 If you must change sequence settings that are unavailable, you can create a sequence with the settings you want.
 Then move the contents of the current sequence into it.

-You can use the Properties panel to discover many of these parameters for your assets.
-See Viewing clip properties.
 Alternatively, you can use a third-party application, such as the freeware MediaInfo or GSpot Codec Information Appliance.
-To find the codecs used to generate a file, you can also choose Window > Show Movie Inspector in Apple QuickTime Player.
+You can also choose Window > Show Movie Inspector in Apple QuickTime Player to find the codecs used to generate a file.

 To customize most sequence settings, you must start a new sequence, select an existing preset, and change its settings.

 Every editing mode does not support every possible frame rate.
-To create a custom preset with, for example, a 23.976 fps frame rate, select “Custom” as the Editing Mode.
-Then, select 23.976 frames/second from the Timebase menu.
+To create a custom preset with, for example, a 23.976-fps, select “Custom” as the Editing Mode.
+Then, select 23.976-fps frame rate from the Timebase menu.

-If you plan to create a custom sequence with Custom settings (accessed in the Editing Mode drop-down list), there is no need to select a preset before clicking the Settings tab.
+If you create a custom sequence with Custom settings (accessed in the Editing Mode drop-down list), you do not have to select a preset before clicking the Settings tab.

 You can edit widescreen footage shot in DV, HDV, or HD formats.
 To display and play back widescreen assets correctly, you must set your sequence settings to accommodate widescreen assets.

-For DV footage, select one of the DV-NTSC or DV-PAL presets with Widescreen in its name.
+For DV footage, select either the DV-NTSC or DV-PAL presets with Widescreen in its name.
 These use horizontal pixels (with pixel aspect ratios of 1.2 for NTSC and 1.422 for PAL).